yboulaamane/cdd-toolbox/README.md

 - [Gaussian](https://gaussian.com/) - A widely used software suite for electronic structure modeling and quantum chemistry calculations.
 - [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) - A popular computational chemistry software package that is widely used for electronic structure calculations, including Density Functional Theory (DFT) calculations.
 While it is not open source, it does offer a free version for academic and personal use.
 - [Quantum ESPRESSO](https://www.quantum-espresso.org/) - An integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.

+## Molecular dynamics simulations

+- [GROMACS](https://www.gromacs.org/) - A versatile package to perform molecular dynamics, scalable and efficient in performing large-scale simulations.
+- [LAMMPS](https://www.lammps.org/) - A classical molecular dynamics simulation code, designed to run efficiently on parallel computers.
+- [NAMD](https://www.ks.uiuc.edu/Research/namd/) - A parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.
+- [AMBER](https://ambermd.org/) - A suite of biomolecular simulation programs that includes several force fields for the simulation of proteins, nucleic acids, and carbohydrates.
+- [Desmond](https://www.deshawresearch.com/resources.html) - Developed by Schrödinger at D. E. Shaw Research, Desmond is a high-performance molecular dynamics simulation program with a focus on drug discovery.

 ## Topology preparation